jadarnel27/joshthecoder.com/_posts/2020-04-28-max-data-types-in-aspnet-core-identity-schema.markdown

 tags:
 ---

-I have been working on some ASP.NET Core web applications recently that use [the Identity APIs](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity) for user management, email confirmation, etc.  I noticed that the default "Users" table, which is produced by Entity Framework migrations, has some odd choices for column sizes.
+I have been working on some ASP.NET Core web applications recently that use [the Identity APIs][1] for user management, email confirmation, etc.  I noticed that the default "Users" table, which is produced by Entity Framework migrations, has some odd choices for column sizes.
 Since it kind of stinks to be stuck with bad defaults from the framework, I thought I'd write up how to improve this in your new projects that use Identity.

 ## Getting a Basic .NET Core App

-Once you have installed .NET Core, you can generate a new app with Identity-based user management from the command line like this (copied straight from the docs page linked above):
+As long as you already have .NET Core installed, you can generate a new app with Identity-based user management from the command line like this (copied straight from the docs page linked above):

     dotnet new webapp --auth Individual -uld -o WebApp1